notjamesw/LOLTeamsManager/README.md

 following the instructions of the pop-up to save.
 - You can reload the state of my application by clicking on the menu bar, then selecting the load option, and then following the instructions of the pop-up to load.

+## Phase 4: Task 2
+**Representative samples of the events that occur when my program runs and prints out to the console when the user quits the application:**

+Event Log:

+Wed Apr 12 15:16:03 PDT 2023

+Added team VIT to LEC

+Wed Apr 12 15:16:06 PDT 2023

+Added team 100T to LEC

+Wed Apr 12 15:16:09 PDT 2023

+Added team TSM to LEC

+Wed Apr 12 15:16:14 PDT 2023

+Removed team 100T from LEC

+Wed Apr 12 15:16:23 PDT 2023

+Added team C9 to LEC

+Where, LEC represents a league (Y), and teams (X) are added and removed from the league.